wbbradley/ace/README.md

 ### Type System

-Types are inferred but type annotations are also allowed/encouraged as documentation and occasionally necessary when types cannot be inferred.
-See [this StackOverflow post](https://stackoverflow.com/questions/54000708/how-does-the-haskell-compiler-emit-code-for-frominteger-0-frominteger-0) and to understand when it becomes necessary to annotate types.
-Zion does not support default type class instances by design (although, if a good enough design for that comes along, it might happen.)
+Types are inferred but type annotations are also allowed/encouraged as documentation and sometimes necessary when types cannot be inferred.
+Zion does not support default type class instances by design (although, if a good design for that comes along, it might happen.)

 ### Polymorphism

 Polymorphism comes in two flavors.

-Type-based polymorphism exists at compile time in the ability to use type variables which can be bound differently per invocation of a function.
+Type-based polymorphism exists at compile time in the ability to use type variables which are re-bound per function invocation.
 At run-time, there are a couple different notions of polymorphism.
-First, Zion supports sum types by allowing the declaration of types with multiple different data constructors.
+First, Zion supports sum types by allowing the declaration of types with multiple data constructors.
 This then relies on `match` statements (pattern matching) to branch on the run-time value.
-This form of polymorphism may feel unfamiliar to folks coming from "OOP" languages that rely on inheritance and "abstract" classes with any number of derived implementations.
+This form of polymorphism may feel unfamiliar to folks coming from "OOP" languages that rely on inheritance and/or abstract classes with any number of derived implementations.

-Since Zion treats functions as values, and allows closure over `fn` definitions, you can `return` new behaviors as functions, and then the users of those functions will get statically checked run-time varying behavior (aka run-time polymorphism).
+Since Zion treats functions as values and allows closure over function definitions (`fn`), you can `return` new behaviors as functions.
+Users of those functions will get statically checked run-time varying behavior (aka run-time polymorphism).
 For example, the `Iterable` type class requires a single function which will itself return a function which can be called repeatedly to iterate.
 It has a signature like

 ```
 class Iterable a {